 Prior to law school, Ms. Bedard worked as a legislative assistant for a member of Congress in Washington, D.C., where she was responsible for legislation involving healthcare, energy, the environment, education, labor, and technology.

-Ms. Bedard was recognized in 2021 as one of the “Best Lawyers: Ones to Watch” for Commercial Litigation by The Best Lawyers in America®.
+Ms. Bedard was recognized in 2021 and 2022 as one of the “Best Lawyers: Ones to Watch” for Commercial Litigation by The Best Lawyers in America®.

 Insights View All